 - The student should seek to determine if the issue can be resolved with the faculty or staff member involved.

-- If unresolved, the student can refer to the Student Grievance and Appeals Chart (prepared by the ASUN), or may meet with the Department Chair.
+- If unresolved, the student can refer to the Student Grievance and Appeal Procedures (prepared by the ASUN), or may meet with the Department Chair.

 - Formal grievances submitted in writing to the Department Chair will be handled as follows: